For Ventura County Superior Court Judge

 Learn more

-Compassionate Criminal Justice
+Enlightened Criminal Justice

 Diversions and drug courts work — crime rates have gone down where these programs exist.
 Fifty cents a day for a pill is a better investment than incarceration.
 Nobody wants these people, nobody likes them — they’re mentally ill, they’re poor, they’re addicted.
 That’s exactly why I started with them.
 Because nobody else would.